Queen Victoria – The Longest-Reigning Monarch in British History

 London was adorned in purple and white, in compliance with Victoria’s wishes, who always disliked black funerals.
 Even the nature joined the grieving people: when Victoria was laid to rest beside Prince Albert in Frogmore Mausoleum, it began to snow.
 Many cities across the globe showed similar marks of respect.
 Flags in the United States were lowered to half-staff by the orders of President McKinley – a tribute never before offered to a foreign Monarch: Edward VII repaid the honour when the President was assassinated later that year.

 Victoria’s reign, the Victorian period, was the time of arguably the greatest military, political, scientific and industrial progress for Britain.
-The Queen steered Britain through numerous wars, calamities, triumphs and great achievements and saw Britain become the foremost global power and the vastest Empire in history – one on which the Sun never set.Filed under British Royals, Historical Royals
+The Queen steered Britain through numerous wars, calamities, triumphs and great achievements and saw Britain become the foremost global power and the vastest Empire in history – one on which the Sun never set.Filed under Historical Royals, The United Kingdom

 Tagged Anniversary, Biography, Queen Victoria of the United Kingdom, Reign.